Delphi murders crime scene photo leak threatens to derail case

 “She can give a reprimand – a scolding, don’t do this again... there can be contempt of court charges, or there could be the removal of one or both attorneys in the case.
 The gamet ranged from something rather minor to a major sanction so it’s hard to know what she will do.”

-A removal of the defence attorneys would undoubtedly push back the January start date for Mr Allen’s trial.
+Now, the scheduled trial date of 8 January 2024 will almost certainly be delayed, as the married father-of-two will need to be assigned a new set of public defenders to represent him.

+“I don’t believe counsel will be prepared within the next couple of months to try a case of this magnitude this January,” said the judge.

-“One thing the defence has been making a point of is the huge amount of discovery received from prosecutors for example the multiple hard rives, thumb drives and the like,” said Mr Greenlee.
+As Mr Greenlee said ahead of the hearing: “One thing the defence has been making a point of is the huge amount of discovery received from prosecutors for example the multiple hard rives, thumb drives and the like.

 “So if you think how long it would take a new defence team to go through all of that, likely leading to a lengthy delay and that would result in a delay for the families getting justice.